algermissen/cassandra-ruby-workers/README.md

 source from github and installing the gem from these sources directly.

-Place the script `worker.rb` in any directory on any number of hosts and start the script:
+Place any of the worker scripts in any directory on any number of hosts and provide a Cassandra host and keyspace as well as a workspace name for the worker coordination.

-    $ woker.rb --host <ip> --keyspace <keyspace> --workstate <workstate-name>
+    $ woker.rb --host <ip> --keyspace <keyspace> --workspace <orkspace-name>

 # The Scripts

-- worker.rb: Simple coordination of workers that need to do some work sequentially on a shared resource.
+- sequential_counting_worker.rb: Simple coordination of workers that need to do some work sequentially on a shared resource.
 Each work progress starts from a shared state and returns the next value for the shared state as a result of the work progress.
 The workers are not scheduled, but start work as soon as they akquire the lock.
+- ...

 # Worker Patterns